Skip to Main Content

 Sources for Research

-While this guide, How to Research Architecture by Cynthia Van Ness, is local to Buffalo, she includes the types of resources that you might consider consulting as you look for material on your subject.
+On Built in Buffalo, Cynthia Van Ness, who is local to Buffalo, includes the types of resources that you might consider consulting as you look for material on your subject.
 Ignoring the Buffalo specific, think about where you might find some of these types of resources.
 If you are not sure, you can always consult your local librarian, Katie Pierce Meyer.

 The Clarke Historical Library at Central Michigan University also has guide that identifies different types of resources one might consult while researching a house.